onzfonz/comp227/src/content/7/en/part7a.md

 }
 ```

-One way to do this would be to use React Router's [useMatch](https://reactrouter.com/en/v6.3.0/api#usematch) hook to figure out the id of the note to be displayed in the *App* component.
+One way to do this would be to use React Router's [useMatch](https://reactrouter.com/en/v6.3.0/api#usematch) hook to figure out the id of the note to be displayed in the `App` component.

-It is not possible to use the <i>useMatch</i> hook in the component which defines the routed part of the application.
+It is not possible to use the `useMatch` hook in the component which defines the routed part of the application.
-Let's move the use of the *Router* components from *App*:
+Let's move the use of the `Router` components from `App`:

 ```js
 ReactDOM.createRoot(document.getElementById('root')).render(